 Once a chemical has been shown to affect an organism, it is important to understand which molecular targets mediate the chemical effect.
 Therefore, identifying the target(s) through which the chemical(s) act aids in understanding how they act and can also lead to the development of new sensors to detect the chemicals in the environment.

 Restricting our understanding of chemical action to their effects on mammals and other vertebrates is inconsistent with establishing a sustainable environment.
-Since the world’s waters are crucial for all life, we are particularly interested in aquatic organisms such as the water flea (Daphnia) and medaka fish as model organisms that represent ecosystem health.
+Since the world’s waters are crucial for all life, we are particularly interested in aquatic organisms such as the water flea (Daphnia magna) as model organisms that represent ecosystem health.
 We apply molecular biological and ‘omics technologies to clarify the effects of chemicals on the environment.
-This “ecotoxicogenomic” approach is promising for evaluating chemical risks on ecosystems as well as .finding useful and potentially unsuspected functions of the same chemicals.
+This “ecotoxicogenomic” approach is promising for evaluating chemical risks on ecosystems as well as finding useful and potentially unsuspected functions of the same chemicals.